reidfalconer/14D004_scraping_project/README.md

 scrapy crawl datacamp -o datacamp.json
 ```

-Note: for historic reasons, Scrapy appends to a given file instead of overwriting its contents.
+Note: for historical reasons, Scrapy appends to a given file instead of overwriting its contents.
 If you run this command twice without removing the file before the second time, you’ll end up with a broken file.